groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 whose default scaling unit is neither "u" nor "z", so GNU troff

 disallows this.
-Similarly, it is nonsensical to use a scaling unit
+Similarly, it is nonsensical to use scaling units

-unit is "z", so GNU troff disallows this as well.
+scaling unit is "z", and so GNU troff disallows those as well.

 Output devices may be limited in the type sizes they can employ.
 The

-.s and .ps registers represent the type size as selected by the output
+.s and .ps registers represent the type size selected by the formatter

-driver as it understands a device's capability.
-The last requested
+as it understands a device's capability. the read-only registers .psr

-.psr and in points as a decimal fraction by the read-only string-valued
+and in points as a decimal fraction, respectively.
+Like the actual

-if a type size of 10.95 points is requested, and the nearest size
+For example, if a document requests a type size of 10.95 points, and

-permitted by a sizes request (or by the sizes or sizescale directives
+the nearest size permitted by a sizes request (or by the sizes or

-in the device's DESC file) is 11 points, the output driver uses the
+sizescale directives in the device's DESC file) is 11 points, groff

 A further two new measurement units available in groff are "M", which